Some Thoughts on Eclipses, Japanese Mythology, Princess Himiko, and the Location of the Ancient Land of Yamatai

 By Avi Landau

 Even after having been completely demystified by scientific explanation, solar eclipses remain an awe-inspiring, even mystical spectacle, which can leave an impression that lasts a lifetime.
-Those who were able to observe the GOLDEN RING of yesterday`s annular eclipse (May 21, 2012), will likely have its image branded in their memories till the end of their days.
-And I can tell you from my own experience with a TOTAL ECLIPSE OF THE SUN back in 1998 observed from the island of Curacao, that no matter how scientific and LOGICAL you are, standing there for a few minutes gazing up into the THROBBING, PULSATING, FIERY RING formed by an eclipse can leave you feeling strangely like a DIFFERENT PERSON when its all over.
+Those (outside of Japan) who were able to observe the GOLDEN RING of yesterday`s annular eclipse, will likely have its image branded in their memories till the end of their days.
+And I can tell you from my own experience with a total eclipse of the sun back in 1998 observed from the island of Curacao, that no matter how scientific or logical you are, standing there for a few minutes gazing up into the THROBBING, PULSATING, FIERY RING formed by an eclipse can leave you feeling strangely like a DIFFERENT PERSON when its all over.

 Think then, what it must have been like for certain people of past ages.
 Those who saw every little feature, movement and arrangement in the heavens as being significant to their own lives.
 One day, they would be going about their usual business , when suddenly the sun would become partly, or even totally obscured by a black disc, throwing the world into an eerie darkness- and for the moment, their lives into confusion and even terror.